Why have Forestry Bodies across the UK switched their advice from "Stick & Flick" to "Bag It and Bin It"?

 Health Hazards

-Dog poop can also pose a health risk to humans and other animals.
+Dog poop pose a health risk to humans and other animals.
 It contains twice the harmful bacteria than human poo and also contains parasites, such as Toxocara, that can cause illness and infections.
 These can be transmitted through contact with contaminated soil, water, or other surfaces.

-In natural habitats, such as forests and parks, dog poop can also disrupt the balance of the ecosystem by introducing these pathogens into the environment.
+In natural habitats, such as forests and parks, dog poop can also disrupt the balance of the ecosystem by introducing new pathogens into the environment.
 This can affect the health of the plants and animals in the area and can even lead to the transmission of diseases to humans who come into contact with contaminated soil or water.

 Children are particularly vulnerable to these pathogens, as they are more likely to play on the ground and put their hands in their mouths.
 If children come into contact with dog poop, they are at risk of contracting serious illnesses and even blindness.